skupperproject/refdog/input/resources/listener.md

 Listeners and connector are matched by routing key.

 A Listener resource specifies a host and port for accepting connections from local client.
-To expose a multi-port service, create multiple listener with the same host value.
+To expose a multi-port service, create multiple listeners with the same host value.

 ## Examples